2026 California State Controller election

 The 2026 California State Controller election will be held on November 3, 2026, to elect the California state controller.
 The nonpartisan top-two primary election will take place on June 2, 2026.
 Incumbent Democrat Malia Cohen was elected in 2022 with 55.35% to Republican opponent Lanhee Chen's 44.65%.
 This margin was the closest of the 2022 statewide elections in California.
 After previously mulling a run for state treasurer, Cohen decided to run for reelection to a second term.
+Republican Herb Morgan is also running.